Looop Lapeta

+At the 2022 Filmfare OTT Awards, Looop Lapeta received 3 nominations, including Best Web Original Film and Best Supporting Actress in a Web Original Film (Shreya Dhanwanthary), and won Best Actress in a Web Original Film (Pannu).

 Plot

 Savina "Savi" Borkar is a promising track-and-field athlete whose career is ruined by a knee injury.
-While recovering from surgery at the hospital, she decides to commit suicide, only to be stopped by Satyajeet "Satya", a small-time, never-to-do-well crook.
+While recovering from surgery at the hospital, she decides to commit suicide, only to be stopped by Satyajeet "Satya", a small-time, ne'er-do-well crook.
 They fall in love and begin a relationship, which her father Atul disapproves of.
 One day, Satya is tasked by his boss Victor to deliver a package (implied to be a narcotics consignment) to an address and collect ₹ 5,000,000 in 80 minutes.
 Satya delivers the package and collects the cash, but decides to gamble it, so he can return Victor's share and keep the winnings for himself.
 While on his way to a casino, he gets high with a stranger and loses the bag of cash on a bus.
 Realizing his life is in danger if he doesn't return Victor's money, Satya calls Savi in a panic.
 Savi, who has just found out that she's pregnant, decides to ask Atul for the money.

 On her way to Atul's gym, Savi interacts with Jacob, a cab driver whose girlfriend Julia is marrying another man.
 Jacob refuses to drive Savi, so she vandalizes his cab, attracting the attention of policeman David.
 Savi asks Atul for money, but they get into an argument as Atul was her coach and their relationship soured after Savi's injury.
 Savi blames Atul for dating a man after her mother's death.
 The two cannot reconcile and Savi leaves empty-handed.
 David spots her and gives chase but she evades him by hiding at Julia's wedding.
 Meanwhile, bumbling brothers Appu and Gappu plan to rob their father Mamlesh's jewelry store.
 Satya arrives at the store with the same idea, and a Mexican standoff ensues.
 Savi distracts everyone by throwing a brick through a glass window, allowing Satya to escape with the money.
 However, the brothers catch up to them in an alley, and Mamlesh arrives and shoots and kills Satya.
 Over a flashback, Satya relates the story of Savitri, who tricked Yama, the god of death, into sparing her husband Satyavan, despite Satyavan being fated to die.
 The day then resets to Savi finding out that she's pregnant, essentially granting her a second chance at saving Satya.